What is CSPM (Cloud Security Posture Management)?

 Why is CSPM important?

-1. Blind spots in complex multi-cloud environments
+1. Limited visibility in complex, multi-cloud environments

 2. Risk context and prioritization